4 Case study: ER injuries

 }, res = 96)

 A screenshot of the resulting app is shown in Figure 4.5.
-You can find the source code at https://github.com/hadley/mastering-shiny/tree/master/neiss/rate-vs-count.R and try out a live version of the app at https://hadley.shinyapps.io/ms-rate-vs-count.
+You can find the source code at https://github.com/hadley/mastering-shiny/tree/main/neiss/rate-vs-count.R and try out a live version of the app at https://hadley.shinyapps.io/ms-rate-vs-count.

 In this iteration, we give the user the ability to switch between displaying the count or the population standardised rate on the y-axis.